VISIT OUR ART STORE ▶

 Iridescent Medium vs. Traditional Watercolor: Full Painting Comparison

-To see the true difference, I painted two tulips—one with iridescent medium and one without.
+To see the true difference, the artist paints two tulips—one with iridescent medium and one without.

 Watercolor Tulip Demo Without Iridescent Medium

-Let me start with the control tulip.
-I use a simple wet-into-wet technique here.
-First, I wet the paper in the shape of tulip petals.
+They start with the control tulip.
+The artist uses a simple wet-into-wet technique.
+First, they wet the paper in the shape of tulip petals.

-Then, I drop in some Permanent Rose that I've thinned with water.
-I don't overwork it—I just let the pigment bleed and do its thing.
+Then, they drop in some Permanent Rose that has been thinned with water.
+They don’t overwork it—they just let the pigment bleed and do its thing.

-That's what I love about watercolor—it often paints the picture for me.
+That’s what they love about watercolor—it often paints the picture for them.
 The colors bloom and spread in natural, unexpected ways.

 Paint the tulip petals

-For the leaves and stems, I use Green Gold.
+For the leaves and stems, they use Green Gold.

 Paint the stems and leaves

-To add contrast and depth to the petals, I mix in Permanent Alizarin Crimson.
-I also darken the leaves by blending a dot of Winsor Violet into the green.
+To add contrast and depth to the petals, they mix in Permanent Alizarin Crimson.
+They also darken the leaves by blending a dot of Winsor Violet into the green.

 This tulip painting comes together quickly.
 The bleeding, the flow—it all works beautifully.
 It’s soft, organic, and full of life.